Medidata Blog

 ACT EU Recommendations – Aspects of DtP Discussed

-The paper will provide recommendations on storage and administration of the medicinal product at the participant’s home.
+The paper will provide recommendations on storage and administration of the medicinal product at the patient’s home.
 In the clinical trial design and planning stage, sponsors need to consider and document the appropriate storage conditions, and how and by whom the drug will be administered.
-Overall, the investigator is responsible for determining whether a participant's home is suitable for clinical trial-based activities.
+Overall, the investigator is responsible for determining whether a patient's home is suitable for clinical trial-based activities.
 If home health care providers are leveraged, then the sponsor needs to make sure that appropriate guidance and training is in place.
-Additionally, the participant may not feel comfortable with having health care providers in their home; this process should be made apparent and clear within the informed consent.
-In general, a participant should be given the flexibility should they want to see an investigator face-to-face if required.
+Additionally, the patient may not feel comfortable with having health care providers in their home; this process should be made apparent and clear within the informed consent.
+In general, a patient should be given the flexibility should they want to see an investigator face-to-face if required.

 None of these aspects are new for Medidata; we have a well-established RAVE RTSM platform that seamlessly manages DtP processes.
 It is good to see authorities adopting innovative change to support patients in providing a harmonized and aligned view on DtP.